Food supply fears whet appetite for Dutch farm technology

 The Dutch began exporting tulip bulbs in the 17th century and more recently they developed expertise in eking high yields out of their scarce, low-lying land.
 The discovery of huge natural gas reserves in the late 1950s provided cheap energy to heat industrial-sized greenhouses.

-Today, many among the Dutch population of 17 million are skeptical about genetically-modified crops imported from the United States, and yet the country has enthusiastically embraced other advanced growing technologies.
+Today, many among the Dutch population of 17 million are sceptical about genetically-modified crops imported from the United States, and yet the country has enthusiastically embraced other advanced growing technologies.

 Dalsem, another private Dutch firm, designs complete greenhouses, kitted out with lighting, climate control and power systems, allowing farmers to become ever more productive.

-Tomato yields in modern Dutch greenhouses can be 20 times higher than in the open field, up to 90 kg per square meter a year, according to Rabobank economist Cindy van Rijswick.
+Tomato yields in modern Dutch greenhouses can be 20 times higher than in the open field, up to 90 kg per square metre a year, according to Rabobank economist Cindy van Rijswick.

-However, many farm businesses are burdened with heavy debts after investing in ever more advanced, industrialized crop cultivation while their cost savings have often been passed on to powerful buyers such as supermarkets.
+However, many farm businesses are burdened with heavy debts after investing in ever more advanced, industrialised crop cultivation while their cost savings have often been passed on to powerful buyers such as supermarkets.

 “Dutch farmers are very focused on efficient production,” said van Rijswick.
 “But it’s not always an advantage.
 You lower your cost price - but the customer also knows.”